The Albuquerque Public Art Program is Celebrating it's 35th Birthday and the Urban Enhancement Trust fund is Celebrating it's 30th Birthday!

 The official party took place on October 10th, 2013 at the historic KiMo Theatre.
 An exhibition of public artworks, including a timeline of the program, was displayed in the KiMo Theatre Gallery.
 Local guitarist, Harry Irizarry played guitar in the KiMo lobby as guests mingled.

 Albuquerque's Poet Laureate, Hakim Bellamy, penned an amazing poem about the Public Art Collection titled "Sidewalk Society."
-He performed his poem alongside four members of the Tricklock Theatre Company.
+He performed his alongside four members of the Tricklock Theatre Company.

 Other performers included Chatter, Kahlila Hughes-presented by the Outpost Performance Space, and Sadaqah, an ensemble presented by the Asian American Association of New Mexico.
 Below are some photos from the event!

-Earlier in the year, past Public Art Board members, UETF Committee members, public artists and Public Art Program staff gathered for a group portrait on Civic Plaza (see below), and a profile that was featured in Albuquerque the Magazine.
+Earlier in the year, past Public Art Board members, UETF Committee members, public artists and Public Art Program staff gathered for a group portrait on Civic Plaza (see below), and a that was featured in Albuquerque the Magazine.

 You can also watch two new videos about the celebrations.
 This one is a video featuring the performers at the KiMo Theatre on October 10th, 2013.
 This one is a studio show about 35 years of Public Art in Albuquerque.